-Closing Accounts, Cancelling Access Facilities & Blocking Access or Transactions
+Closing Accounts, Cancelling Access Facilities & Delaying, Blocking, Freezing or Refusing Transactions

 You can close the Credit Union Account and Access Facility at any time.
-However, you will have to surrender your member cheque book and any access card at the time.
-We may defer closure and withhold sufficient funds to cover payment of outstanding cheques, electronic transactions and fees, if applicable.
+We may defer closure and withhold sufficient funds to cover payment of outstanding electronic transactions and fees if applicable.